-There are three Aran Islands: Inishmor (the largest of the three and furthest from Doolin), Inismaan (the middle island and least visited of the islands), and Inisheer (the island closest to Doolin and probably our favorite, especially if you are traveling with kids).
+There are three Aran Islands: Inishmor (the largest of the three and furthest from Doolin), Inismaan (the middle island and least visited of the islands), and Inisheer (There are lots of things to do in Inisheer, the island closest to Doolin and probably our favorite, especially if you are traveling with kids).

-Doolin2Aran Ferries – again we’ve used Doolin2Aran for our trips in the past and they’ve been a lot of fun.
-This cruise to Inisheer (Inis Oirr) includes a trip past the base of the Cliffs of Moher so it’s great value – check prices now!
+Inisheer Ferry – This cruise to Inisheer (Inis Oirr) includes a trip past the base of the Cliffs of Moher so it’s great value – check prices now!

-For trips to Inismor, you can buy your tickets here – check prices now!
+For trips to Inishmor, you can buy your tickets here – check prices now!

 5 | Stroll along the traditional Doolin main street